 The right pair of shoes is critical in preventing foot problems like bunions or hammertoes, as well as protecting senior feet from injury (especially if they have diabetes).
 Get your feet measured every time, even if your loved one “knows their size”—feet tend to widen with age.
 Comfortable, sturdy shoes that fit correctly, provide adequate cushioning and support, and are made from breathable fabrics are what you want to go with—buy two pairs so they can rotate between them every other day, allowing them to dry out between uses. if your loved one has diabetes, they should wear these shoes even when at home to protect feet from damage.

 We understand that different people will have different levels of mobility.
 That said, exercise and activity will help strengthen feet and ankles (which protects them against damage) and also improves circulation.
 If you can get your loved one to go for a brief walk with you, great!
 However, even if they’re stuck to a bed or wheelchair, you can still help them with simple stretches and seated or reclining exercises.

 Know When It’s Time to Call for Help

 If you notice injuries or damage to your loved one’s feet, or you simply need help knowing what to do or how to better provide care, bring your loved one in to see Dr. Stuart Birnbaum at Brook Valley Podiatry.
-We provide comprehensive preventative and maintenance foot care to senior patients, including health screenings, nail trimming and care, skin care, fall risk assessments, fitting for custom orthotics or diabetic shoes, neuropathy treatment, wound care, and much more.
-Dial 845-352-7507 for our office in Spring Valley, NY, or 718-434-0600 to reach us in Midwood Brooklyn.
+We provide comprehensive preventative and maintenance foot care to senior patients, including health screenings, nail trimming, and care, skin care, fall risk assessments, fitting for custom orthotics or diabetic shoes, neuropathy treatment, wound care, and much more.
+Dial (845)-352-7507 for our office in Spring Valley, NY or fill out our online form.